evarga/mpi-primer/README.md

 static scheduling the work is evenly distributed among the processes.
 Nevertheless, this doesn't mean that the actual work done by each process will be the same.

+**Note:** all images below are animated GIFs, so wait couple of seconds for a transition to happen from the base image to the one depicting work distribution.

 <kbd>![Mandelbrot_with_2_processes and static scheduling](images/mandelbrot-static-p2.gif)</kbd>

 *Figure 1 - Work distribution among 2 processes with static scheduling.*